 How To Buy Ripple (XRP) in Australia

 Alright, so you want to buy and trade some Ripple (aka XRP).
-First things first, a quick crash course on buying crypto in general.
+First things first, a quick crash course on buying crypto in Australia.

 Cryptocurrencies are bought through exchanges.
 Once you’ve signed up with one, you can log in, deposit money (preferably AUD) into your account.